renadalkhlafat/city-explorer1/README.md

 ## Time Estimates

-Name of feature: weather (live).
+Name of feature: Caching weather.

 Estimate of time needed to complete: one hour

 Start time: 2:00pm

-Finish time: 2:40pm
+Finish time: 3:10pm

-Actual time needed to complete: 40 min
+Actual time needed to complete: one hour and 10 min
 ___
-Name of feature: movies.

-Estimate of time needed to complete: 2 hour

-Start time: 3:00pm

-Finish time: 6:30pm

-Actual time needed to complete: 3 hours and a half
-___
-Name of feature: Errors.
+Name of feature: Caching  Movies.

 Estimate of time needed to complete: one hour

-Start time: 6:30pm
+Start time: 3:20pm

-Finish time: 7:00pm
+Finish time: 4:40pm

-Actual time needed to complete: 30 min
+Actual time needed to complete: one hour and 20 min